learninglab-dev/the-resources/data/work/mk/workbook.md

 	- footage
 	- assignment ideas
 	- staffing
+- switch k8
-- switch ke title (currently `undefined`) in second level of show.learninglab.xyz/work
+- handle page title (currently `undefined`) in second level of show.learninglab.xyz/work
 - add some better code styling to `.css` referenced in the `work.ejs` template
-- maybe think about splitting the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
+- maybe think about splittingle the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
 - maybe switch lights in studio?
 - conceptual tools example
 - route for glossary